Arc of Onondaga assists individuals with developmental disabilities achieve their fullest potential.

 A true community-based organization, Arc thrives on community involvement and inclusion, as well as relying on community membership to build its base of support.
 Its program participants volunteer hundreds of hours in the community each year in support of a wide variety of organizations and causes.

 The Arc of New York is the largest not-for-profit in New York State serving people with intellectual and developmental disabilities and their families.
 The 53 Chapters comprising the Arc of New York are located in every county in New York State.
 The Organization supports over 60,000 individuals, employs over 30,000 people and has a membership of over 110,000.

 ARC OF ONONDAGA FOUNDATION

 The Arc of Onondaga Foundation was established to ensure the financial future of the agency by securing community support.
 The Foundation’s efforts help to guarantee that comprehensive services of the highest quality will always be available for future generations.
 The Arc of Onondaga Foundation was formed in 2002 and is a 501(c)(3) non-profit organization, duly registered with the United States Internal Revenue Service and the New York State Attorney General’s Charities Bureau.

 The Foundation builds community support through individual contributions, planned giving and special events.
 Support for the Arc of Onondaga Foundation is a powerful statement of involvement, compassion and commitment to people with developmental disabilities.
 Those who give lead by example and provide the motivation for others to follow; promoting hope for a life of inclusion, independence and productivity for all individuals.

 The Arc of Onondaga Foundation is a separate entity from Arc of Onondaga and is led by its own, active Board of Directors.
-The Foundation hosts the annual Arc Achievement Awards Dinner each June and Arc Race in September, as well as other fundraising events and campaigns throughout the year.
+The Foundation hosts the annual Pasta for a Purpose event in March, the Arc Achievement Awards Dinner in June and Arc Race in September, as well as other fundraising events and campaigns throughout the year.